Using Experiments to Correct for Selection in Observational Studies: The General Case

 \subsection{Latent Unconfoundedness}

-Suppose that we reject the conditional independence in Lemma \ref{lemma2}, so that we know that the full set of maintained assumptions, \ref{assumption:random}-\ref{assumption:unconfoundedness}, does not hold.
-If we maintain unconfoundedness in the experimental sample, it must be that either conditional external validity in the experimental study, or unconfoundedness in the observational study must be violated.
-If we interpret such a finding as evidence against conditional external validity, and are willing to maintain unconfoundedness of the treatment assignment in the observational study, we should simply put aside the experimental data set and focus on estimates based on solely on the observational study.
-In many cases, however, we may wish to maintain conditional external validity and interpret a finding that (\ref{eq:unconf2}) does not hold as evidence that unconfoundedness does not hold for the observational study.
-Here we explore methods for using the difference between the estimates of the causal effects for the experimental study (which we know to be internally valid) and the estimates for the observational study (which need not be internally valid) to adjust long term estimates for the observational study.
+Suppose that we reject the combination of Assumptions \ref{assumption:random}-\ref{assumption:conditional} and unconfoundedness (\ref{unc}).
+If we maintain unconfoundedness in the experimental sample (Assumption \ref{assumption:random}), it must be that either conditional external validity in the experimental study (Assumption \ref{assumption:conditional}), or unconfoundedness in the observational study (\ref{unc}) must be violated.
+In many cases we may wish to maintain conditional external validity and interpret the finding that the combination does not hold as evidence that unconfoundedness in (\ref{unc}{) does not hold for the observational study.

-The idea, although not the implementation, is somewhat similar to that in a Difference-In-Differences (\citet{cardmariel, cardkrueger1, angrist2008mostly}) set up where the initial (pre-treatment) differences between a treatment and control group are used to adjust post-treatment differences between the treatment and control group.
+The fundamental idea behind our approach, although not the implementation, can be seen as related to that in a Difference-In-Differences (\citet{cardmariel, cardkrueger1, angrist2008mostly}) set up where the initial (pre-treatment) differences between a treatment and control group are used to adjust post-treatment differences between the treatment and control group.
 More specifically, it relates to the Changes-In-Changes approach in \citet{athey2006identification} where functional form assumptions are avoided.
 Here initial differences in treatment effects between an experimental and observational study are used to adjust subsequent treatment effects for the observational study.

-They key additional assumption that links the biases, in the observational study, between adjusted comparisons for the primary and secondary outcomes, is the following. \begin{assumption} \\ For $w\in\{0,1\}$,
+They key additional assumption that links the biases between adjusted comparisons for the primary and secondary outcomes, is the following. \begin{assumption} \\ For $w\in\{0,1\}$,

+\end{assumption} This assumption is both novel as well as critical in the current discussion, so we offer some remarks.